IWoz: Synopsis

-Right after designing the Apple I, Wozniak set about designing the Apple II.
+Right after designing the Apple I (1976), Wozniak set about designing the Apple II (1977).
 He says that all the ideas for improving the computer came to him while he was designing the Apple I, but he didn't implement them because he wanted to finish the Apple I in a timely manner.
 The Apple II featured several improvements over the Apple I, including real color graphics and six expansion slots (an idea he and Jobs disagreed over).
 It also had a real case, something the Apple I lacked.

 About this time, Jobs and Wozniak searched for someone to head their company, and finally found Mike Markkula.
 Markkula was convinced Apple would be a Fortune 500 company within five years.
 Wozniak, however, was unconvinced.
 Markkula said that Wozniak would have to leave his job at HP.
 Wozniak was reluctant to do so, since he wanted to be an engineer and not a manager.
 He finally agreed to do so after an old friend told him he could join Apple and still be an engineer.

 The Apple II had a working cassette tape interface, for secondary storage.
 Markkula was frustrated with the slow operation of the cassette tapes and their instability.
 He asked Wozniak to develop another method of secondary storage.
 Wozniak settled on the floppy disk, a new idea at the time.

 Wozniak ends his book with advice to others, particularly the youth, on how to develop their own inventions and encourages them to ignore the mainstream and follow their own passions and ideas.

 Translations

-The book has been translated into French, German, Polish, Portuguese, Russian, Spanish, Ukrainian languages.
+The book has been translated into French, German, Polish, Portuguese, Russian, Spanish, Ukrainian, and Thai.